devsu/condor-framework/docs/index.md

 ### Status

-Condor is working, but it's in *ALPHA* stage.
-We're using it to build a large system that will be in production soon.
+~Condor is working, but it's in *ALPHA* stage.
+We're using it to build a large system that will be in production soon.~

+**Unmaintained** We stopped using GRPC (probably we'll take a look again in the future, when its whole ecosystem gets more mature).

 ### [Quick Start](quick-start)